XxAntxX/Python_ShoppingList/Readme.md

 ## 👥 Team & Contributions

-> 🚧 Fill in the names of all team members and describe their individual contributions below.
-Each student should be responsible for at least one part of the project.

 | Name             | Contribution                                |
 |------------------|---------------------------------------------|
 | Anthony Kaufmann | Add, modify, delete and main loop functions |